cac-t-u-s/cac-t-u-s.github.io/pages/interface-boxes.md

 > #### Number box
 > <img src="interface-boxes_img/value-box.png" align="right">
-> A simple valie box containing a number (integer or flat) is automatically turned into an interactive number box, whose value can be changed by dragging up or down with the mouse (and either <kbd>Ctrl/⌘</kbd>, or patch [locked](patch#lock)).
+> A simple value box containing a number (integer or flat) is automatically turned into an interactive number box, whose value can be changed by dragging up or down with the mouse (and either <kbd>Ctrl/⌘</kbd>, or patch [locked](patch#lock)).
 > Each value change triggers downstream reactive updates.
 >
 > #### Note box